 Back in Obersalzberg, we thought we may as well dash through the Dokumentation Obersalzberg, an exhibition that documents this dark period of German history remarkably well.

-But the thing is… instead of dashing through, we spent a couple of hours there as the documentation centre provides incredibly fascinating exhibits on all sorts of facets of Hitler’s reign, including his rise to power, the Führer cult, his racial policies, the death camps, the setup of the SS, military strategies, foreign policies, etc. etc. It also covers Hitler’s takeover of the Obersalzberg area, the compound he had built there, and daily life of the Nazi elite, something I didn’t know much about.
+But the thing is… instead of dashing through, we spent a couple of hours there.
+The documentation centre provides incredibly fascinating exhibits on all sorts of facets of Hitler’s reign, including his rise to power, the Führer cult, his racial policies, the death camps, the setup of the SS, military strategies, foreign policies, etc. etc. It also covers Hitler’s takeover of the Obersalzberg area, the compound he had built there, and daily life of the Nazi elite, something I didn’t know much about.

 But… the most impressive part of the Dokumentation Obersalzberg – and just for that it’s worth visiting – are the remains of the underground bunker complex.
 Absolutely fascinating.
 The bunkers go on and on and on, consisting of sub-systems connected by tunnels and staircases.